 Peace can never take root in an environment where violence is tolerated, funded, and even rewarded.

-They get they get a reward from it, and the American people are paying for it.
+They get rewards from it, and the American people are paying for it.

-But you've been calling about this for a long time, but that this is also this is significantly an internal Muslim problem.
+But you've been calling about this for a long time, that this is also, this is significantly an internal Muslim problem.

-And it's I'm so glad you made that connection between Manchester and Riyadh.
+And I'm so glad you made that connection between Manchester and Riyadh.

-Uh we have to begin to look at the underbelly of these acts of of barbarism.
+We have to begin to look at the underbelly of these acts of barbarism.

-It's not just Manchester, it's not just San Bernardino, it is the entire global Islamist movements uh that uh uh are an ideology that can only be addressed by Muslims.
+It is the entire global Islamist movement that are an ideology that can only be addressed by Muslims.

 And as much as it was great to see him start a counterterrorism center in Riyadh, it's sort of like starting an anti-cocaine center in Colombia.

-So this is why the acts of Manchester need to finally wake up America and the West that listen, we have to begin to reform and and create an anti-theocratic movement and you know, think Cold War, think radio free Europe, and begin to think about how to engage Muslims to counter the establishment of the Muslim community that is the primary reason for these ideas being penetrated into mosques and the radicalization pathway is not just that last moment when he puts on the belt,
+So this is why the acts of Manchester need to finally wake up America and the West that, listen, we have to begin to reform and create an anti-theocratic movement and think Cold War, think Radio-Free Europe, and begin to think about how to engage Muslims to counter the establishment of the Muslim community that is the primary reason for these ideas being penetrated into mosques.

-So in in the in the way to engage this now, because we have to look at how do we go forward.
+So in the way to engage this now, because we have to look at how do we go forward?

-And I think what the president said was the right the statements.
+And I think what the president said was the right statements.

 How hard is that to follow up?

-It seems like with the billions of dollars we all spend in these countries uh on uh national security, if you started treating this more like organized crime, and uh again, obviously knowing that the driving factor is not money, but is the the radical religious ideology.
+It seems like with the billions of dollars we all spend in these countries on national security, if you started treating this more like organized crime, and again, obviously knowing that the driving factor is not money, but is the radical religious ideology.

-So it's not going to be good for the Islamic community, and it's not going to be good for for freedom-loving people around the world and the and especially in the West.
+So it's not going to be good for the Islamic community, and it's not going to be good for freedom-loving people around the world, especially in the West.

-I because if there is some crackdown more, it's that that will be targeted on Islam at at a certain point.
+Because if there is some crackdown more, that will be targeted on Islam at a certain point.

 Three things.

-He promised in the in the campaign that he was going to convene and and have leading reformers in the Muslim community be a part of that.
+He promised in the campaign that he was going to convene and have leading reformers in the Muslim community be a part of that.

-Many in the anti-Jihad movement be a part of that, to begin to have sort of this Manhattan project, if you will, that begins to look at how do we create a a movement of ideas that are not only anti-ISIS and anti-violent extremism, which is my second point is stop the violent extremism talk, which is just a symptom like terrorism is a symptom and get to countering violent Islamism.
+To begin to have sort of this Manhattan Project, if you will, that begins to look at how do we create a movement of ideas that are not only anti-ISIS and anti-violent extremism, which is my second point, is stop the violent extremism talk, which is just a symptom, like terrorism is a symptom, and get to countering violent Islamism.

-So two is to shift the conversation nationally, strategically, a DOD state and uh uh um uh all across government to counter violent Islamism.
+So two, is to shift the conversation nationally, strategically, at DOD, state, and all across government to counter violent Islamism.

 And then third, to begin to work with pro-freedom, pro-secularist groups that are reformists in the Muslim community, build platforms so that we can teach our kids that it's far preferable to want to die for America and die for freedom than ever to want to die for the Islamic State and jihadist identity movements until we counter these identity movements from a positive perspective,

-like we did in Radio Free Europe and and the advancement of I we defeated socialism of con of the Soviet era by advancing capitalism, not by spreading the idea that socialism was bad.
+like we did in Radio Free Europe and the advancement of we defeated socialism of the Soviet era by advancing capitalism, not by spreading the ideas that socialism was bad.

-So when we look at it, and Jordan taken the next step, and you've written about this and you've talked about this.
+So when we look at it, Jordan, taking the next step, and you've written about this and you've talked about this, you have a system in place right now.

-You have a system in place right now, and we talked about this with the failure in Florida in in in Jack in Fort Lauderdale, where the individual had gone to the FBI, Omar Martin in Orlando on the terror watch list.
+And we talked about this with the failure in Florida, in Fort Lauderdale, where the individual had gone to the FBI, Omar Martine in Orlando on the tarot watch list.

 The Sarnet brothers interviewed by the FBI because they're traveling.